 And you’ll get more attention if your headline is really weird.

 For example “How to Seduce a Goldfish” is weird enough to attract attention.
 [Yes, it is an actual article to seduce a goldfish.
 I know you got curious…]

 Really weird headlines are not necessarily the best headlines (and they are also hard to make SEO friendly), but if you can add a weird twist to your headline, it often performs better.

 Feeling the Writer’s Block

-It is completely natural to feel writer’s block when creating a title.
+It is completely natural to feel writer’s block when creating a perfect headline.
 Especially knowing that this is the most vital component to your entire article.
 Talk about pressure!
 Perhaps the first question you tend to ask yourself is, “how much time should I spend writing my title?”
 After all, it’s only 6-10 words, so it should take no more than fifteen minutes, right?

 Wrong.
 Spend as much time as needed.
 Actually, sleep on it.